-STEM Specialist Hannah Lakin and researcher Kate Kastelein are presenting lessons learned from their work on ACRES, which facilitates STEM facilitation professional development for out-of-school educators nationwide.
-Specifically, their presentation focuses on how to provide inclusive and useful feedback to educators on a variety of different artifacts of practice.
+STEM Specialist Hannah Lakin and researcher Kate Kastelein presented lessons learned from their work on ACRES, which facilitates STEM facilitation professional development for out-of-school educators nationwide.
+Specifically, their presentation in association with The Association for Science Teacher Education (ASTE) on September 25, 2024, focused on how to provide inclusive and useful feedback to educators on a variety of different artifacts of practice.
 Let’s unpack that some more.

 What’s an artifact?